LaunchCodeEducation/intro-to-programming-csharp/src/chapters/collections-and-flow/conditionals.rst

 You have been exposed to basic ways to contol the flow of data within your code.
 We discussed logical operators, conditional statements, and loops.
-Before we move on to collections, such as lists and dictionaries, we're going to discuss a few more ways to control flow:  switch statements, do while and foreach loops, and break/continue statements.
+Before we move on to collections, such as ``Lists`` and dictionaries, we're going to discuss a few more ways to control flow:  switch statements, do while and foreach loops, and break/continue statements.

 .. index:: ! switch, ! case, ! break